Lewis–Clark State College: History

-The first Trustees on the school's Board were James W. Reid (who had done the most to shepherd the authorization bill through the Idaho Legislature), Norman B. Willey (who had just stepped down as Idaho governor), Benjamin Wilson (a previous gubernatorial candidate), J. Morris Howe, and C. W. Schaff.
-Reid was elected President of the Board, a position he held until his death in 1902.

-Lewiston residents lost no time in obtaining the required space for the school.
-However, the legislature acted slowly in providing construction funds, and then construction lagged.
-George E. Knepper had been hired as first President of the Normal School.
-Frustrated by the delays in getting his building, Knepper leased space in downtown Lewiston and opened for classes on January 6, 1896.
+Lewiston residents quickly obtained the required space for the school.
+However, the legislature acted slowly in providing construction funds, causing delays.
+George E. Knepper had been hired as first president of the school.
+Frustrated by the delays in developing his building, Knepper leased space in downtown Lewiston and opened for classes on January 6, 1896.
 The building itself was not ready until May.
 Over the next several years, more structures were added to the campus, including dormitories and a gymnasium.